 But there is an exception to this rule.

 If your beardie is a baby (or less than a year old) brumation is usually not ideal.
-It can potentially stunt their growth and cause potential health complications later on.
+It can potentially stunt their growth, potential size, and cause potential health complications later on.

 Brumation in babies is extremely uncommon so it’s likely not something you’ll have to worry about.
 However, if your baby does try to go into brumation we recommend contacting your vet to see if you should attempt to get them out of it.